-- Provide fresh clean drinking water at all times.
-Check your ferret’s water supply twice a day.
-Make sure the water doesn’t freeze if your ferret is outdoors in winter.
+- Check the water supply twice a day.
+Make sure it doesn’t freeze if your ferret is outdoors in winter.

-- Make sure your ferret eats a balanced diet suitable for his/her age, health status, level of activity and reproduction status.
+- A balanced diet suitable for their age, health status, level of activity and reproduction status.

-- Consult with your veterinarian or another ferret expert about a complete, commercially available diet for your ferret.
+- Consult with your vet or another ferret expert about a complete, commercially available diet for your ferret.

-- It is thought that ferrets cannot digest large amounts of fibre or starches.
-For example, this includes bread and cereals.
+- It’s thought that ferrets can’t digest large amounts of fibre or complex carbohydrates (starches), e.g. bread and cereals.
 It is therefore advised not to feed these to your ferret.

 - Only give your ferret treats in small amounts.
 Suitable ferret treats include pieces of meat and cat or ferret treats.

 - If ferrets eat more food than they need, they will become overweight and may suffer.

 - Any changes to their diet to be made gradually.
 Sudden changes to your ferret’s diet may upset his/her digestive system.

 - You to talk to your vet if their eating and drinking habits change, as they could be ill.